Your cart is empty

 This non-traditional cassoulet substitutes the customary sausage, pork and duck fat with a vibrant pesto-like mix of herbs, cavolo nero, pistachios and extra virgin olive oil.

 It’s a beautiful accompaniment for spring lamb or crispy-skinned fish, or can be served tossed with just-cooked spring vegetables.

 Combine sauce ingredients in a food processor and blitz until it resembles a slick pesto.
 Add a few tablespoons of the reserved bean cooking water to loosen the mix.

 Stir still-warm beans through the sauce with a rubber spatula (to protect the beans from splitting).
 Finely chop remaining dill and add to mix.

 Season with salt and freshly ground white pepper.
-Serve with grilled fish, roast spring lamp or with blanched green vegetables like asparagus, broad beans, peas and zucchini.
+Serve with grilled fish, roast spring lamb or with blanched spring vegetables like asparagus, broad beans, peas and zucchini.

 There’s something reassuring about having a packet of dried beans in the cupboard....
 Read more